-Thanks to Rafting.ie, groups (big and small) can experience the River Liffey on a raft journey lasting over two and a half hours.
+Thanks to Rafting.ie, groups (big and small) or it can even be a couple activity, can experience the River Liffey on a raft journey lasting over two and a half hours.
 On the journey, your guide will give you the full rundown of each area you pass through, which includes the Strawberry Beds and four different weirs.

 Pro-tip: If you are an adrenaline junkie, you can speak to your guide about flipping the raft (for fun).
 If that doesn’t sound like fun to you, don’t worry, it’s rare that the rafts themselves ever tip over without a helping hand.